guardian/typescript-school/4-narrowing/slides.md

 When `kind` is `'Image'` TypeScript knows that it can narrow the type of `Element` to an `Image` and allow access to the `width` and `height` fields.
 When `kind` is `'Text'` TypeScript knows that it can narrow the type of `Element` to `Text` and allow access to the `copy` field.

 ---

-## Structural Typing

-Don't have to consider it too often, but it's a useful feature.
-Different to Scala.